BotBlake/jellybench_py/README.md

 ## Current Issues
 You will find a List of currently known issues below.
 These will change over time, so please ensure you check this section regularly for any changes.

-### NvEnc Driver Limitations
-NVIDIA imposes a limit on the maximum number of NvEnc streams for consumer-grade GPUs through the driver.
-This limitation currently leads to significantly increased runtimes on affected devices.
-> [!CAUTION]
-> If you are using an NVIDIA consumer-grade GPU and have not implemented a workaround for this limitation, it is recommended to avoid testing on such devices.
-Runtimes will be significantly extended!